Sophia Presley (1834-1909) was an instructor of surgery, a director of the Camden Women’s club, and was a member of the Camden County Medical Society.

-Born in 1834 in Ireland, Sophia Presley emigrated to the New York with her mother, father, brother, and sister in 1850.
+Born in 1834 in Ireland, Sophia Presley emigrated to New York with her mother, father, brother, and sister in 1850.
 Shortly after settling in the U.S., Presley’s mother died and the rest of the family relocated to Steubenville, Ohio.
 Presley graduated from the Granville Female Seminary in Ohio in 1860.
 She then entered the Women’s Medical College of Pennsylvania in 1876 and graduated in 1879.
-There, Presley completed an internship at the Women’s Hospital in Philadelphia and was appointed instructor of surgery in 1880.
+Presley completed an internship at the Women’s Hospital in Philadelphia and was appointed instructor of surgery in 1880.

 Presley lived in Camden for the rest of her life.
 On November 28, 1909, she passed away from heart disease at the age of 75.
 She never married or had children.
 Presley is buried in Harleigh Cemetery in Camden.